Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

 We show the compatibility of the orientation at the boundary below.
-We consider the codimension one boundary component of the target of (\ref{form17121712}).
+We consider the codimension one boundary component of the target of \eqref{form17121712}.
 We divide it into various cases.

-{(Case 1)} Disk bubble at $\prod\Delta_{X_i}$.
-There is no corresponding codimension one boundary component in the source of (\ref{form17121712}).
-In fact this corresponds to the sphere bubble at the seams drawn by the dotted lines in Figure \ref{Ydiagramori1}.
+Case 1.
+Disk bubble at $\prod\Delta_{X_i}$.
+There is no corresponding codimension one boundary component in the source of \eqref{form17121712}.
+In fact, this corresponds to the sphere bubble at the seams depicted by the dotted lines in Figure~\ref{Ydiagramori1}.
 This occurs in codimension $\ge 2$.

-{(Case 2)} Disk bubble at $L_{12} \times L_{23} \times L_{13}$.
-This corresponds to the disk bubble in Figure \ref{Figure94}.
+Case 2.
+Disk bubble at $L_{12} \times L_{23} \times L_{13}$.
+This corresponds to the disk bubble in Figure~\ref{Figure94}.
 The homotopy class $\beta$ of such disk is determined by

-If $\beta = (\beta_{12},\beta_{23},\beta_{13})$ and at least two of $\beta_{12},\beta_{23},\beta_{13}$ are nonzero, then there is no corresponding component in the source of (\ref{form17121712}).
-The reason is the same as the reason why Figure \ref{Figure17-2} appears in codimension $\ge 2$.
-Therefore it suffices to consider the case when only one of $\beta_{12},\beta_{23},\beta_{13}$ is nonzero.
-The boundary component corresponding to such cases corresponds to the boundary component described by Figure \ref{Figure94}.
-Therefore the orientation is consistent at this boundary component.
+If $\beta = (\beta_{12},\beta_{23},\beta_{13})$ and at least two of $\beta_{12}$, $\beta_{23}$, $\beta_{13}$ are nonzero, then there is no corresponding component in the source of \eqref{form17121712}.
+The reason is the same as the reason why Figure~\ref{Figure17-2} appears in codimension $\ge 2$.
+Therefore, it suffices to consider the case when only one of $\beta_{12}$, $\beta_{23}$, $\beta_{13}$ is nonzero.
+The boundary component corresponding to such cases corresponds to the boundary component described by Figure~\ref{Figure94}.
+Therefore, the orientation is consistent at this boundary component.

-{(Case 3)} Disk bubble at $L_1^2 \times L_2^2 \times L_3^2$.
+Case 3.
+Disk bubble at $L_1^2 \times L_2^2 \times L_3^2$.
 The homotopy class of such bubble is given by $(\prod(\pi_2(X_i,L_i)))^2$.
-By the same reason as above it suffices to consider the case only one of those 6 factors is nonzero.
-Then it corresponds to the boundary component drawn by Figure \ref{Figure95} in the right hand side.
+By the same reason as above it suffices to consider the case only one of those~6 factors is nonzero.
+Then it corresponds to the boundary component depicted by Figure~\ref{Figure95} in the right-hand side.
 Thus the orientation is consistent at this boundary.

-We next consider the boundary component corresponding to the three vertices of $\frak T$.
+We next consider the boundary component corresponding to the three vertices of $\mathfrak T$.

-{(Case 4)} The boundary component corresponding to the white vertex.
+Case 4.
+The boundary component corresponding to the white vertex.
 This is described by the fiber product of

 with